The Singles (Basement Jaxx album): Promotion

-Tour
+Basement Jaxx embarked on the Live 2006 tour of the UK in support of the album, which began on 28 November 2006 in Plymouth, England and ended on 8 December 2006 in Glasgow, Scotland.
+In total there were eight shows.

 Glastonbury Festival headlining

-On 6 June 2005, it was announced last-minute that the duo would replace Kylie Minogue as headliners for the 2005 Glastonbury Festival, due to Minogue being diagnosed with breast cancer.
+On 6 June 2005, it was announced last-minute that the duo would replace Kylie Minogue as headliners for the 2005 Glastonbury Festival due to Minogue being diagnosed with breast cancer.
 According to The Guardian, the reactions to this news were "muted".
-Basement Jaxx' headlining was said to be a departure from the usual rock bands that used to headline the festival, as was Minogue's planned appearance.
+Basement Jaxx's headlining was said to be a departure from the usual rock bands that used to headline the festival, as was Minogue's planned appearance.

 While performing onstage, Scottish musician Bobby Gillespie called the band "Cocksuckers – no offence to cocksuckers," before slating everyone from Minogue to the crowd itself and eventually getting booed off stage.
 Basement Jaxx's vocalist Vula Malinga recalls: "I remember us girls were like 'WHAT?
 Shut Up!
 Come on let's take him!
 Warrrgh', but the guys were just like 'Everyone's entitled to their opinion.'
 In the end I think the crowd spoke for itself."

 Despite heavy rainfall during the year's festival, the duo's performance was well received.
 They also included a carnival version of Motörhead's "Ace of Spades" in their set.